lahoffm/aclu-bail-reform/CONTRIBUTING.md

 court_dates | Next court dates, [Postgres timestamp format](https://www.postgresql.org/docs/9.1/static/datatype-datetime.html), ```'2004-10-19'```.
 If multiple dates, separate with semicolons and add descriptive text like ```'2004-10-19, charge 1;2004-10-22, charge 2'```.
 Eventually this can help determine how long someone sat in jail before court appearance, if roster data shows they were never released on bail. days_jailed | Days in custody as of ```timestamp```.
 Some counties explicitly post this.
 Otherwise, keep blank and let ETL code try to infer it from other information. other | Any other data you feel is potentially useful.
-Please let us know, maybe we'll add it to the CSV format in the future.
+Please let us know, maybe we'll add it to the CSV format in the future. notes | Auto-generated notes & error messages separated by semicolons.
+Use it to log unusual things about the row's data, like ```Inmate race not listed;Could not access inmate detail page, http error 404```